Example-Driven Intent Prediction with Observers: Analysis

 \subsection{Transfer to Unseen Intents}

 By formulating intent prediction as a sentence similarity task, the example-driven formulation allows for the potential to predict intents that are unseen at training time.
 We carry out experiments in the few-shot setting for each dataset, by (1) randomly removing 4 - 10 intent classes when training in an example-driven manner, (2) adding the removed intents back to the set of examples during evaluation and (3) reporting results only on the unseen intents.
 We repeat this process 30 times for each dataset and the results are reported in Table \ref{intent-transfer-table}.
+It should be noted that we do not perform MLM training on the utterances corresponding to the unseen intents.

 These results demonstrate that the example-driven formulation generalizes to new intents, without having to re-train the model.
 The performance on the unseen intents approximately matches the performance of the best model which has seen all intents (denoted \textsc{Best Fully trained model} in Table \ref{intent-transfer-table}).
 These results highlight a valuable property of the proposed formulation: namely, that new intent classes can be added in an online manner without having to re-train the model.
 While the off-the-shelf BERT-base and \textsc{ConvBERT} models, which are not at all fine-tuned on the datasets, are able to identify similar sentences to some extent -- training in an example-driven manner drastically improves performance.